mertunsaldi/me462_hockey/docs/ball_example_usage.md

 By default the server listens on `{your_ip}:8000` and begins processing frames from camera index 0.
 The web interface served at `/` shows the live video with all detections overlaid.
 Also, `{your_ip}:8000/debug` shows information about detections and object properties.

-Note: `{your_ip}:8000/tune` shows a masked frame, which does NOT represent the one used for detecting balls.
+Note: `{your_ip}:8000/tune` now displays only the detected balls overlaid on the raw feed.

 The server exposes several endpoints used by the JavaScript front end (see `templates/` and `static/`).
 The most important ones are: